 Bagged mulch is measured in cubic feet.
 Mulch by the truckload, otherwise known as buying in bulk, is measured in cubic yards.
 Buying in bulk is the key to saving on mulch costs.

 When you buy a bulk truckload of mulch, the cost of each cubic yard begins to lower.
-Order over 10 cubic yards of mulch, and you could pay as little as $10 to $20 per cubic yard.
+For instance, 5 yards of mulch cost $35 to $60 per cubic yard.
+Order over 10 cubic yards, and the mulch cost per cubic yard could be as little as $15 to $25.

-If you have several areas in your landscape to mulch, it’s best to buy all the mulch you need at once, instead of buying more bags each time you begin mulching a new space.
+If you have several areas in your landscape to mulch, it’s best to buy all the mulch you need at once instead of buying more bags each time you begin mulching a new space.
+The cost of a yard of mulch might end up being higher than buying multiple yards.

 Here’s what you can expect to pay when you buy in bulk: